Alone (2023 film): Filming

 Principal photography of the film began on 27 September 2021.
 Filming was concluded on 22 October.
 The whole filming process was completed in 18 days.
 Kailas took the project after he had begun the production of Kaduva and was shot during its break.
-Abinandhan Ramanujam and Pramod K. Pillai was the cinematographers.
+Abinandhan Ramanujam and Pramod K. Pillai were the cinematographers.
 Production design was done by Santhosh Raman.
-Kailas' son Jagan Kailas worked as an associate director in the film.
-Mohanlal began dubbing in May 2022.
-In November, Kailas said the film's post-production is on its finals stage.
+Kailas' son Jagan Kailas worked as an associate director on the film.
+Mohanlal began dubbing for his role in May 2022.
+In November 2022, Kailas said the film's post-production was in its final stage.

 Music

 Initially, Jakes Bejoy was attached as the music composer.
-He was replaced by 4 Musics, who composed the film's background score and songs.
-The film originally had no plans to include any songs until filming was completed.
-After watching the visuals, 4 Musics suggested two songs that would fit the narrative.
+He was replaced by 4Musics, who composed the film's background score and songs.
+Originally, the filmmakers had no plans to include any songs until filming was completed.
+After watching the visuals, 4Musics suggested two songs that would fit the narrative.
 Kailas wanted more string instruments.
-4 Musics chose Western style feeling it suits more with the film's theme, but they could not fully implement it since Kailas had his own views on the kind of music he wanted.
+4Musics chose Western style feeling it suits the film's theme, but they could not fully implement it since Kailas had his own views on the kind of music he wanted.
 For the second track, a rock song was added in the climax portion where the character arc of Kalidas is defined, which serves as the film's theme.

-The first single "Life Is A Mystery" was sung by Irish musician Mick Garry who also wrote the lyrics, with additional lyrics added by Biby Mathew and Eldhose Alias, its mixing and mastering was done by Vivek Thomas.
+The first single "Life Is A Mystery" was sung by Irish musician Mick Garry who also wrote the lyrics, with additional lyrics added by Biby Mathew and Eldhose Alias; its mixing and mastering was done by Vivek Thomas.
 The song was recorded in Spain.
 The Times of India wrote that the song has "a funky style that takes us back to retro American music".
 It was released on 18 January 2023 by Aashirvad Cinemas label.